victo-1118/fast_api_to_do_list/README.md

  opacity and striking a line through the items name.
 Made it so that all completed items appear under all not completed items

+ 1/31/2025
+ Finished adding changes to create a progress bar.
+It was difficult as I wanted to make the progress bar to have a gradient as its color and it was also circular.
+I had to change my schemas file to account for the new data I would sending to calculat how much of a list was done Overall I think this was a well done project since not only does it work the design is responsive and the code in my opinion is pretty clean

 Cool websites i found that were useful: caniuse.com typescale.com